 Brussels Sprouts.
 You love them, you hate them or perhaps you just don’t know them.
 Don’t judge them – just try them.

-So how do you make Brussel Sprouts taste good?
+How do you make Brussels Sprouts taste good?

 Make Bacon Brussels Sprouts!

-Since I know my mom will have both of her ovens occupied on Thanksgiving, I need sides that don’t take up oven real estate.
+With both of ovens typically occupied on Thanksgiving, I need sides that don’t take up oven real estate.
 They either need to cook on the stovetop or get in + out of the oven in under 20 minutes while the turkey is resting.
 This one meets both requirements.
 All done in my handy cast iron skillet which I find indispensable!

 Pan roasted Bacon Brussels Sprouts have just a touch of garlic parmesan cream sauce and optional bacon bits.
 A light hand on the cream sauce and bacon gives just enough to call it comfort food.